-The command 1s lists the contents of the working directory.
-More generally, 1s directoryname will list the contents of any directory.
-Give the command ls and you should see playing listed.
+The command ls lists the contents of the working directory.
+More generally, ls directoryname will list the contents of any directory.9 Give the command ls and you should see playing listed.
 In fact, it may be the only thing listed.
 The command cd is used to change the working directory.
-Give the command sequence cp file1 file2...filen directory to see this in action.
+Give the command sequence to see this in action.

-&lt;sup>9Well, not really any directory.
-People can protect their own directories from the prying eyes of others, in which case 1s will fail.
+9Well, not really any directory.
+People can protect their own directories (See Section 2.5) from the prying eyes of others, in which case 1s will fail.

-'''

 pwd

 cd playing

 pwd

 cd ..

 pwd

 cd ./playing

 pwd

-'''

 The cp command copies one or more files.
 You can give this command as cp file1 file2 to make a copy of file file1, the copy being named file2.
-Alternatively, you can copy one or more files into a directory by giving the command as ls ~public/Misc [Notice that there are a number of files ending with .txt]
+Alternatively, you can copy one or more files into a directory by giving the command as cp file\$1\$ file\$2\$... file\$n\$ directory

-''' Now try the following:
+Now try the following: